FormidableLabs/spectacle/README.md

 |---|---|---|
 |lang|PropTypes.string| Prism compatible language name. i.e: 'javascript' |
 |source| PropTypes.string| String of code to be shown |

+If you want to change the theme used here, you can include a prism theme in index.html via a script tag.
+CodePane and Playground both use the prism library under the hood, which has several themes that are available to include.

 <a name="code-base"></a>
 #### Code (Base)